-When the summer hits and the season of fresh and juicy strawberries starts, I can’t think of a better healthy breakfast option than this delicious Strawberry Banana Pineapple Smoothie.
+When the summer hits and the fresh and juicy strawberries season starts, I can’t think of a better healthy breakfast option than this delicious Strawberry Banana Pineapple Smoothie.

-Tangy and sweet from the use of fresh strawberries and pineapple, this refreshing smoothie can be made with or without yogurt.
+Tangy and sweet from fresh strawberries and pineapple, this refreshing smoothie can be made with or without yogurt.

-It is the easiest thing to make and the tropical flavor from sweet pineapple and bananas is to die for.
-If you are on a weight loss journey, this one is for you.
+It is the easiest thing to make, and the tropical flavor from sweet pineapple and bananas is to die for.
+This one is for you if you are on a weight loss journey.

 You can try out a lot of variations around the basic recipe of this strawberry pineapple banana smoothie.
 Add in the ingredients you like and skip the ones you don’t.

-You can also make it thicker and serve it as a smoothie bowl topped with your favorite toppings.
+Make it thicker and serve it as a smoothie bowl with your favorite toppings.

 This recipe is gluten-free and can be easily made vegan.
 You can also double or triple the recipe as per your requirement.

 Strawberry and pineapple smoothie is also a great meal prep idea.
 Make a big batch and pour it into mason jars.
-Just grab one mason jar on busy mornings and your breakfast is sorted.
+Grab one mason jar on busy mornings, and your breakfast is sorted.

 Health Benefits Of Strawberries And Pineapples

-One cup of strawberries contains about 160% of the daily recommended intake of vitamin C. This important vitamin is a powerful antioxidant that can help protect the body against damage from free radicals.
-Free radicals are unstable molecules that can contribute to the development of chronic diseases such as cancer.
+One cup of strawberries contains about 160% of the recommended vitamin C intake.
+This essential vitamin is a powerful antioxidant that can help protect the body against damage from free radicals.
+Free radicals are unstable molecules that can contribute to developing chronic diseases such as cancer.

-Vitamin C is also essential for maintaining healthy skin and connective tissue.
-It helps the body produce collagen, a protein that gives skin its elasticity.
+Vitamin C is also important for maintaining healthy skin and connective tissue.
+It helps the body produce collagen, a protein that gives skin elasticity.
 Strawberries also contain ellagic acid, another compound with antioxidant properties that may help protect against cancer.

 In addition to their antioxidant content, strawberries are a good source of fiber.
-Fiber is important for gut health and helps keep us feeling full after eating.
+Fiber is good for gut health and helps keep us full after eating.
 One cup of strawberries contains 3 grams of fiber.

-Strawberries are also a good source of folic acid, a B vitamin that is important for pregnant women.
+Strawberries are also a good source of folic acid, an essential B vitamin for pregnant women.
 Folic acid helps prevent birth defects of the brain and spine.

 Pineapples are rich in vitamin C, beta-carotene, antioxidants, and enzymes.
 These nutrients have been linked to several health benefits, including improved digestion, reduced inflammation, and boosted immunity.

-Pineapples are also a good source of fiber.
-Fiber is important for gut health and helps keep us feeling full after eating.
+Pineapples are also a great source of fiber.
+Fiber is essential for gut health and helps keep us full after eating.
 One cup of pineapple contains 2 grams of fiber.